HUSTLE – CREATE THE BUSINESS YOU WANT

 Now is the time to examine why.

 I have met many business owners who fill their time with meetings and actions because they like to be busy.
+They think it is selling.
+It’s not.
 What is that time achieving?
-Take your networking for example.
-Calculate how many sales you have made as a result of networking and then measure that against the time and expenses involved in networking.
+Take your online networking for example.
+Calculate how many sales you have made as a result of all this time spent Zoom networking and then measure that against the time and expenses involved in it.
 Is it worth it?
 If it is lifting your spirits and you are returning because you feel pumped up and enthused then great but, as with all activity, measure it.
 If it’s taking up loads of time and has a mainly social benefit then revise the time you devote.
 Its all about making smart choices over how you spend your time.

 Are you doing “stuff” at the expense of spending time on your own business?
 Are you worried about taking a day to plan for your business?
 If so, you are putting a ceiling on your own income because every business needs to be planned.
 Yes, we mean here, planning daily and executing ON your business – not just doing the stuff you need to do IN your business.